 The VA loan program does not require a home inspection, but it does require an appraisal.
 The VA appraisal provides a valuable service, but it doesn’t guarantee that the home is completely free of defects.
 Being informed about the exact condition of the home you’re purchasing can protect you from costly repairs after closing.

-As the buyer, you owe it to yourself to completely examine the property yourself before you commit to your VA mortgage.
-A VA appraisal is not the same thing as a home inspection.
-The appraisal is required, but an inspection is not.
-Buyers should strongly consider getting a home inspection, often before moving forward with the VA appraisal process.
+As the buyer, you owe it to yourself to completely examine the property yourself before you commit to your VA mortgage, and a home inspection is an important matter of due diligence.
+Buyers should strongly consider getting a home inspection, even before moving forward with the VA appraisal process.

 Before considering a home inspection, be sure to ask about the cost.
 Usually, a home inspection will cost between $300 and $500.
 But, even though a home inspection is not required, it may be worth it to ensure your home is in good condition.